thunderrabbit/bootstrap-redmine-deploy/README.md

 But I only see "ok" when I visit http://redmine.example.com

+So let's look at `passenger-status`

+    passenger-status

+Hmm.
+"Phusion Passenger is currently not serving any applications."

 ## AWS Keys

 The user associated with the AWS keys should have (at least) the following policies: